NebulousLabs/Sia/doc/API.md

 'storageremaining' is 'totalstorage' minus the number of bytes currently being stored.

-'anticipatedrevenue' is the value of the contracts that have been created but not fulfilled.
+'rpcdownloadcalls' is the number of RPCs to the host that requested a download.

 'rpcerrorcalls' is the number of RPCs to the host that returned errors.

-'rpcunrecognizedcalls' is the number of RPCs to the host that used unrecognized identifiers.

-'rpcdownloadcalls' is the number of RPCs to the host that requested a download.

 'rpcrenewcalls' is the number of RPCs to the host that requested a file contract renewal.